TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   <img src="/imgs/38_artiax5.png" alt="Processing Workflow" style="width:60%;">
 </a>

-Now only the particles from tomogram 50 are visible:
+Now, only the particles from tomogram 50 are visible:

 <a href="/imgs/38_artiax6.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax6.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-The center of the particles are represented by balls and the orientation by the arrows.
+The center of the particles are represented by balls and their orientation by the arrows.
 However, you see all particles from all the slices are represented, you can change it by pressing <kbd>Clip</kbd> on the top.
 Now only the particles close (in Z) to the plane you are looking at will be visible.
 Easier for inspection.

 <a href="/imgs/38_artiax7.JPG" data-lightbox="image-gallery">